 In 1995, Womack was the first faculty member hired at the new Watkins Film School in Nashville, which was a program within the Watkins College of Art and the first film school in the state of Tennessee.
 For the next 25 years, he anchored the screenwriting curriculum, while also serving five years as Chair of the Film School.
 When the Watkins College of Art closed its doors in May, 2020, he was the longest serving faculty member.

-He has served on the Board of Directors of the Tennessee Screenwriting Association, has been a Regional Vice-President of the Mystery Writers of America and for several years led a fiction writing workshop at the Tennessee State Prison.
+He was a founding member and has served on the Board of Directors of the Tennessee Screenwriting Association.
+He was a Regional Vice-President of the Mystery Writers of America and for several years led a fiction writing workshop at the Tennessee State Prison.
 He also served on the Board of Governors of the Mid-South regional chapter of the National Academy of Television Arts and Sciences.

 Womack co-wrote the screenplay for Proudheart, an original made-for-cable movie which premiered in August, 1993 on The Nashville Network.
 Proudheart was nominated for a CableAce Award.
 He also co-wrote the ABC-TV film Volcano: Fire On The Mountain, which first aired in February, 1997 and was one of the highest-rated TV movies of the year.

-Womack is a former president of Novelists, Inc., an organization of multi-published professional novelists.
-He is still a member of Novelists, Inc. as well as The Writers Guild of America, East.
+Womack is a former president and current Board member of Novelists, Inc., an organization of multi-published professional novelists.
+He is still a member of Novelists, Inc. as well as The Mystery Writers of America and The Writers Guild of America, East.
 A frequent speaker, Womack regularly appears on writers’ panels and at book fairs.